rowlandhill/ruby-vs-js-hash-dictionary-study/study.md

 ## Accessing Hash Properties and Values

-Using hash methods and string interpolation in Ruby, create a string using `dale` that equals "My name is Dale Gribble and I'm an exterminator that enjoys conspiracy theories.".
+Using Hash methods and string interpolation in Ruby, create a string using `dale` that equals "My name is Dale Gribble and I'm an exterminator that enjoys conspiracy theories.".